xkt88/VisualPun/README.md

 - Case‑study subset (50 idioms) with prompts/images lives in `case study/`.

 ## Method summary (paper)
-- Given an idiom, the system: (i) composes a detailed visual prompt, (ii) synthesizes an image, (iii) infers the idiom from the image, and (iv) refines the prompt; it stops on a match or after 5 iterations [[1]].
+- Given an idiom, the system: (i) composes a detailed visual prompt, (ii) synthesizes an image, (iii) infers the idiom from the image, and (iv) refines the prompt; it stops on a match or after 5 iterations.
-- Images are generated at 1024×1024 with a fixed T2IM (Qwen‑Image) in all experiments to focus on LLM/MLLM effects [[1]].
+- Images are generated at 1024×1024 with a fixed T2IM (Qwen‑Image) in all experiments to focus on LLM/MLLM effects.
-- The case study shows multiple modern T2IMs map to the same target idiom under identical, detailed prompts; thus T2IM choice is secondary under these conditions [[1]].
+- The case study shows multiple modern T2IMs map to the same target idiom under identical, detailed prompts; thus T2IM choice is secondary under these conditions.

 ## Results highlights (paper)
-- MLLM choice is the primary driver of recognition accuracy; GPT MLLM is strongest overall, followed by Gemini, while the best open‑source MLLM (Gemma) is competitive with some closed models [[1]].
+- MLLM choice is the primary driver of recognition accuracy; GPT MLLM is strongest overall, followed by Gemini, while the best open‑source MLLM (Gemma) is competitive with some closed models.
-- For prompt generation, Claude achieves the best average performance across MLLM partners [[1]].
+- For prompt generation, Claude achieves the best average performance across MLLM partners.
-- Iterative refinement helps most within 2–3 rounds, with diminishing returns thereafter [[1]].
+- Iterative refinement helps most within 2–3 rounds, with diminishing returns thereafter.